BodyTite – Radio Frequency Laser Assisted Liposuction

 Dr Jenni Irvine is the first practitioner in South Africa to use the BodyTite™.
 She has had extensive training in both the UK and Israel for the system and is the one of the most experienced practitioners in South Africa in the field of Laser Lipolysis.

 Our Doctors performing BodyTite™ are all highly regarded GPs working in the Benoni area, who have been personally trained by Dr Irvine.

 How does Radio-frequency Assisted Lipolysis work?

 A tiny needle is used to inject local anaesthesia in order for the incision to be made.
 Local anaesthesia is then pumped into the area, under the skin to numb the area that needs to be treated.
 The radio-frequency is then applied to destroy the fat cells.
-At the same time that the fat is being melted, it is aspirated using suction through the same internal probe delivering the radio-frequency energy.
+While the fat is being melted, it is aspirated using suction through the same internal probe delivering the radio-frequency energy.

 The “melted fat” not suctioned off at the time of the procedure is metabolised and excreted by the body over the next few weeks.
 At the same time the laser cauterises any small blood vessels that may have been damaged thus preventing excessive bruising.

-The heat of the laser causes collagen to contract and stimulates fibroblasts to produce new collagen, resulting in tightening of the overlying skin giving a smooth sculpted appearance.
+The heat of the laser causes collagen to contract and stimulates fibroblasts to produce new collagen, prompting tightening of the overlying skin to provide a smooth sculpted appearance*.

 The procedure is done using tumescent local anaesthetic and does not require a general anaesthetic.